 That’s it, in a nutshell.
 We’ve created a highly available, auto-scaling hosting environment.
 With one-click deployments and rollbacks that can handle as much traffic as you’ll be able to throw at it.
 We’ve only really grazed the surface in this article; OpsWorks provides a huge amount of functionality, especially when you begin to dabble with the custom cookbooks that are available online.

-If you need a hosting environment that is reliable and stable with high availability and great performance contact us.
+If you need a hosting environment that is reliable and stable with high availability and great performance, talk with us about AWS.